scalabreseGD/airflow-pyspark/create-kb/README.md

 ### 2. Install Neo4j Driver

-The script uses the Neo4j driver to connect to Memgraph:
+The script uses the Neo4j driver to connect to Neo4j:

 ```bash
 # Using pip